 Google Chrome Browser will soon start showing “Not Secure” for all websites that are not running on a secure connection (SSL) and it may negatively affect your website and overall online presence.
+This article explains what it means and how to fix it.

 I woke up the other day to dozens of emails in my inbox from Googles Search Console (Webmaster Tools) notifying us that various domains will soon be shown “Not Secure” in the Chrome Browser beginning in October 2017 because they are not fully secure*.
 This will have a negative impact on your website from both a technical level and a user level and all website owners should take action before soon.